 I love it when people keep in touch – I love knowing when people have found their dress etc!
 Some clients like following me on facebook or instagram – quite handy for seeing other weddings and stealing some ideas!
 1-3 months before the big day I’ll touch base again and send you a link to a details form (along with a balance invoice – sorry!) to get more of the nitty gritty details (timings, locations, group shot list etc).
-We can talk it over by phone if you’d like, or you’re welcome to come over again and chat it through – whatever suits you best.
+We can talk it over by phone if you’d like, or you’re welcome to come over and chat it through – whatever suits you best.

 Do we need to feed you on the wedding day?
 Do you have any dietary reqs?

 I won’t lie – I LOVE food, and when working (which is pretty tiring) I really love when I’m given a nice hot meal.
 I don’t need to be fed a three course wedding meal – although I won’t turn it down!
 Caterers often do a ‘crew meal’ of lasagne or something (yum) that they give the band, photographer etc and it is really appreciated if you can stretch to some kind of hot meal.
 I have no specific dietary requirements – I’m not keen on fish but will wolf it down on a wedding day if that’s what’s on offer!

 Do you do engagement/pre-wedding shoots?

 Yes!
 You can have a look at some here.
-I do them during the week (my weekends are rammed with weddings and looking after my little family!) – I particularly like doing evening shoots in the golden hour in June/July, when they can be fitted in after work.
+I do them during the week (my weekends are rammed with weddings and looking after my little family!) – I particularly like doing evening shoots in the golden hour in June/September, when they can be fitted in after work.
 Let me know if you’re interested in one and I can give you a quote.

 Do you have insurance?
 And are you VAT registered?